 Earth Science > Atmosphere > Atmospheric Water Vapor > Water Vapor Indicators > Dew Point Temperature

 The Uncrewed Aerial System (UAS) Laser Hygrometer (ULH) is an in situ airborne hygrometer developed at the Jet Propulsion Laboratory (JPL).
-It was designed to measure water vapor in the upper troposphere and lower stratosphere on UAS.
-It uses a continuous laser (1370 nm) beam and two mirrors to detect the water vapor concentration around the aircraft.
-ULH can provide data rates up to 20 Hz, allowing for a spatial resolution of 10 meters or less.
+It was designed to measure water vapor in the upper troposphere and lower stratosphere from a UAS.
+It uses a continuous 1370-nm laser beam and two mirrors to detect water vapor concentration around the aircraft.
+ULH can provide data rates up to 20 Hz, enabling a spatial resolution of 10 meters or less.
 It has a detection limit of less than 1 ppmv.

 Earth Science > Atmosphere > Atmospheric Water Vapor > Water Vapor Indicators > Water Vapor